RavemanThc/EnglishHome/README.md

 Favorites
 ```

-Filters are combined, so the resulting list contains only teachers matching all selected criteria.
+All selected filters are applied together, so the resulting list contains only teachers that match the selected criteria.

-## 📱 Responsive Design

-The interface is designed to work across different screen sizes:
+The application is designed to provide a consistent user experience across different screen sizes:

 - 💻 Desktop

-The project follows a responsive and adaptive approach to provide a consistent user experience on different devices.
+The project follows a responsive and adaptive design approach.

 ## 🧩 Component Architecture

-The application is divided into reusable React components.
+The application is built using reusable React components.

-Examples include:
+Key components include:

-- `Filters` — filtering controls
+- `Filters` — teacher filtering controls
-- `TeachersList` — displaying and filtering teachers
+- `TeachersList` — displays and filters the teacher list
 - `Teacher` — individual teacher card
-- `RegModal` — registration modal
+- `RegModal` — user registration modal
-- `AuthContext` — authentication state management
+- `AuthContext` — global authentication state management
-- `useFavorites` — favorites management
+- `useFavorites` — favorite teachers management

-This approach keeps the application modular and makes individual features easier to maintain and extend.
+This component-based architecture keeps the application modular, maintainable, and easy to extend.

 ## 🚀 Future Improvements

 Possible future improvements include:

-- pagination / infinite scrolling
+- Pagination or infinite scrolling
-- teacher search
+- Teacher search functionality
-- sorting by price
+- Sorting by price
-- improved booking functionality
+- Enhanced booking functionality
-- teacher availability calendar
+- Teacher availability calendar
-- improved loading and error states
+- Improved loading and error states
-- additional user profile functionality
+- Additional user profile functionality
-- performance optimizations
+- Performance optimizations

 ## 👨‍💻 Author